BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 Wolfenden Haunted Horrors, 101 Cushing Rd, Warwick, RI

-Halloween lovers won’t want to skip Cushing road this season.
+Halloween lovers won’t want to skip Cushing Road this season.
 The Wolfenden family’s haunt is sure to delight (and fright!) every Halloween fanatic.
-Their animatronics have a limited run on Oct.
-22-23 and 29-31, but starting on Oct.
-22 through Halloween, the Wolfendens and their two neighbors will have plenty on display for drive-by viewing.
+This year the display will be open Friday, Saturday and Sunday (October 20, 21, 22, 27, 28 and 29) from 6-10 p.m. and on Halloween night.
+Also this year on Saturdays and Sundays, they will have some of the Pilgrim Football team dress up and collecting donations for their booster club.
 The display includes giant spiders, creepy clowns, menacing scarecrows and some of the scariest characters from your favorite Halloween movies!
+They encourage folks to get out and explore their interactive display.
 Visit their Facebook page here.

 The Yard of the Undead, 25 Maplehurst Ave, Warwick, RI